 We do not cleanse, clear or exorcise properties or individuals.
 We do not rely on psychics or mediums during or after our investigations.
 We also do not remove spirits, use sage or conduct any sort of rituals at a locations.

 Investigations SAS commits to are done free of charge.

 Download our Investigation Process form by clicking the button.
 This document will explain what to expect with a SAS investigation.

 TO SUBMIT AN INVESTIGATION REQUEST

-To request an investigation, ask a question or share a story, please go to our contact page.
+To request an investigation, ask a question or share a story, please go to our Contact Us page.
 Fill out the contact form and click send.
-A representative of the SAS will email you back shortly.
+A representative of SAS will email you back shortly.